 Easy Vegetarian Chilli Recipe for Chilli Con Carne Sin Carne (Without Meat) and It’s Vegan Too

-This easy vegetarian chilli recipe makes a chilli con carne sin carne (without meat) and it’s vegan if you eat it without dairy accompaniments such as sour cream and cheese.
+This easy vegetarian chilli recipe for a chilli con carne sin carne (without meat) is vegan if you eat it without dairy accompaniments such as sour cream and cheese.
 While this bean chilli is a cinch to make and comes together quickly, it’s full of so much flavour thanks to the spices that even meat-lovers won’t miss the beef mince.

 This recipe is so easy, I only have a couple of quick tips: firstly, the flavour of this chilli comes from the dried spices, so give them a quick roast in the pan to wake the spices up.
 If you don’t use a lot of spice in your cooking, perhaps start with half of what the recipe calls for, let the flavours meld together, taste, then add the rest if you like.